-Julian Grijns is a managing director with Kroll’s Business Intelligence and Investigations practice, based in the New York office.
-With nearly 20 years of consulting experience in complex matters, Julian is an expert in gathering information from disparate sources and identifying patterns of misconduct.
+Julian Grijns is a managing director in the Forensic Investigations and Intelligence practice of Kroll, based in the New York office.
+With over 20 years of consulting experience in complex matters, Julian is an expert in gathering information from disparate sources and identifying patterns of misconduct.
 Julian’s experience is founded in rigorous research methodologies and years of strategic analysis of corporate operations.

-Since joining Kroll in 2004, Julian has led and participated in a wide range of assignments, including internal fraud investigations, the Foreign Corrupt Practices Act, counterfeit and intellectual property matters, asset searches and recovery, transaction due diligence, and business and competitive intelligence matters for clients around the world.
+Since joining Kroll in 2004, Julian has led and participated in a wide range of assignments, including internal fraud investigations, the Foreign Corrupt Practices Act (FCPA), counterfeit and intellectual property (IP) matters, asset searches and recovery, transaction due diligence, and business and competitive intelligence matters for clients around the world.
 Other areas of expertise include litigation support investigations, trade secret theft, proxy fights and hostile takeovers, and employment issues.

 Working with Kroll’s Cyber Risk practice, he has led a number of cyber security assessments for mid-market and Fortune 500 firms.
 His assignments in this area have involved comprehensive assessments of an organization’s protection of physical and electronic data; evaluation of systems, applications and relationships with third parties; and a company’s ability to detect, respond to and mitigate threats.

 Before joining Kroll, Julian specialized in competitive intelligence research at Towers Perrin, where he served as a manager.
 He was previously a research associate and consultant with New York Consulting Partners, a supply chain consultancy, and started his career as a paralegal in the M&A practice of Skadden, Arps.